MST Oil supplements are popular in many circles, but what is the evidence for and against using this “healthy fat?”

 It could be that some people do best staggering use of MCTs to once or twice a week to get benefits on those days, but avoid regular use so as not to trigger the side effects that come as making MCTs part of your daily routine.
 As with anything else, proper dosing is key.

-I now find that I tolerate MCTs quite well at lower doses and when I use on a very occasional basis.
-It is usually after multiple days of use that I get the worst side effects.
+Some find that they tolerate MCTs quite well at lower doses and when they use on a very occasional basis (twice a year).
+It is usually after multiple days of use that the worst side effects kick in.

 What are the benefits of MCT oil?

 Ok, so I began with the downside.
 Now on to the benefits I have seen from using MCT oil on rare occasions.

 MCT oil is a precursor to Beta-hydroxybutyrate, a “ketone” or fat molecule the body can use for energy.
 3 There are two places you can get ketones from – you can eat them in supplement form or you can get them when your body burns its own fat stores.
 Supplemental ketones are known as “exogenous” ketones whereas fat you burn for energy produces “endogenous” ketones.
 MCT oil is popular for those following ketogenic diets and one of the best known exogenous ketone sources since your body can use it as a quick source of fat energy.

 See also: The best MCT oil for ketosis

 MCT as an Antimicrobial Agent